One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: Conclusions

 \section{Conclusions}

 We introduce IDRBench, the first benchmark for systematically evaluating interactive deep research with LLMs.
-Going beyond final outputs, IDRBench captures how agents interact, adapt, and align with users under uncertainty, jointly measuring interaction benefits and costs.
+Beyond assessing final outputs, IDRBench captures how agents interact, adapt, and align with users under uncertainty by jointly measuring interaction benefits and costs.
 Through a modular interactive framework, a scalable reference-grounded user simulator, and an interaction-aware evaluation suite, IDRBench enables principled analysis of human-AI collaboration in long-horizon research tasks.
-Experiments on seven state-of-the-art LLMs show that interaction consistently improves research quality and robustness, often rivaling gains from increased model capacity, while revealing important trade-offs in interaction efficiency and cost.
-We believe IDRBench provides a strong foundation for developing more reliable, efficient, and user-aligned deep research agents.
+Extensive experiments on seven representative LLMs show that interaction consistently improves research quality and robustness, while revealing substantial differences in interaction efficiency across models.
+These findings highlight interactive capability as a distinct dimension beyond autonomous model strength.
+We believe IDRBench will serve as a foundation for developing more reliable, efficient, and user-aligned deep research agents.